-Reserves Policy - 2022/23
+Reserves Policy - 2023/24

-(Date of Last Review November 2021)
+(Last reviewed November 2021)

 1. Overview of the Organisation

 West Dunbartonshire Leisure Trust (WDLT) is an organisation with charitable status that operates a range of leisure, community and outdoor recreation facilities and also delivers Sports Development and Active School services.
 WDLT is an arms-length organisation to West Dunbartonshire Council (WDC) and receives an agreed annual Management Fee for delivering services for the citizens of West Dunbartonshire.